aplested/DC-Stats/README.md

 # DC Stats
 Python port and extension of David Colquhoun's Statistics Tools

-Work porting to Python from original FORTRAN was begun by Remigijus Lape at UCL.
+Work porting to Python from original FORTRAN was done by Remigijus Lape at UCL.

-Scroll down for step-by-step installation instructions.
+See below for step-by-step installation instructions.

-Qt5 GUI under Python 3.8+ is now the preferred environment.
+Qt5 GUI under Python 3.8+ is now the preferred environment (tested and working on Python 3.14, 2026)

-Dependencies are: pandas, numpy and scipy.
-Note openpyxl is also needed if you want to open .xlsx files.
+Dependencies are therefore: Qt5, pandas, numpy, scipy, matplotlib and openpyxl (if you want to open .xlsx files).
 You can get everything you need on any platform with Anaconda or miniconda.

-We tested DC_stats on macOS up to 12 (Monterey) and Windows.
+We tested DC_stats on macOS up to 15.7 (Sequoia) and Windows.
 Linux should also be fine.

-If you work with Python version 2.7 (as packaged with macOS), you will get the Tkinter GUI that is no longer maintained.
-This version should work with old versions of OSX like 10.6 though.
-However, as even Andrew has now gone over to Python 3, you ought to as well.
-Step-by-step instructions are included below.
+If you work with Python version 2.7 (as packaged with macOS), you will get the Tkinter GUI that is no longer maintained, and the code will not run properly on a modern machine.
+This version should work with old old versions of OSX like 10.6 though (!)
+You might have good reasons for running code on an ancient machine but this version is no longer supported.
+Step-by-step instructions for current installation are included below.

 Examples of how to use modules are provided in Jupyter notebooks (.ipynb files).